scylladb/scylladb/docs/upgrade/_common/upgrade-guide-v1-rpm.rst

 **During** the rolling upgrade it is highly recommended:

 * Not to use new |NEW_VERSION| features
 * Not to run administration functions, like repairs, refresh, rebuild or add or remove nodes.
-See :doc:`here </operating-scylla/manager/2.1/sctool>` for suspending Scylla Manager (only available Scylla Enterprise) scheduled or running repairs.
+See `sctool <https://manager.docs.scylladb.com/stable/sctool/index.html>`_ for suspending Scylla Manager (only available Scylla Enterprise) scheduled or running repairs.
 * Not to apply schema changes

 .. note:: Before upgrading, make sure to use |SCYLLA_MONITOR|_ or newer, for the Dashboards.